-Welcome to Dark Kitty's guide for beginners.
 You are about to embark on an epic journey through Dal Riata and it needs you to save it from crawling mobs.
 This guide will include everything you need to know to get you started.
 While this will give you everything you need to know to get started, you will pick up minor details by yourself as you gain more experience through playing.
-I will include major details that I learned from playing for 7 years.
-Some of these details are extremely important.
-If I knew them when I started playing I would be a lot better off right now.
 While this covers a brief overview to get you started, I encourage you to look through other guides for in-depth guides on certain subjects.
 If you ever have any questions, don't hesitate to ask the Celtic Heroes community.
 We are eager to help out anyone we can.

 When you first start your game you will be prompted to create a character in which you may choose a class to play.
 Currently there are 5 classes: warrior, rogue, ranger, mage and druid.
-It is extremely important that you choose a class and stick to it.
-I cannot stress that enough.
-At a high level (around 190+) is when I recommend you to make another character.
-Until then, however, you should not switch characters/classes because each time you switch, you are essentially starting over and especially if you are not a platinum buyer, you will be heavily short on gold.
-I won't go into too much detail with the classes as that is for another guide.
-However, this should be sufficient as a starter.
+I would highly recommend sticking to one class instead of making new toons.
+When you reach endgame you can make a new toon.
+Until then, however, you should not switch characters/classes because each time you switch, you are essentially starting over.

 The warrior is a melee class that uses spear/sword/axe.
 Their stat points are vitality, strength, and focus if needed.
 They have the most health and armor out of any other class, which makes them great pvp duelers and are needed for bosses.
 With a full tank warrior you can have more than 30k health, and to put that into perspective, other classes would average around 5-6k health.
 Their outstanding armor amplifies their health, which makes tank warriors one of the most important classes for bosses.
 However, when you are leveling up you should have a damage build instead of a tank build.
 This is so that you can kill mobs faster so you can level up more efficiently.
 Once you reach the endgame, you have the option to choose to switch to a tank build.